-uCodeGirl is a 501(c)3 non-profit organization designed to inspire, engage and equip young girls in the community with leadership traits, computational thinking skills and an entrepreneurial mindset.
+uCodeGirl is a 501(c)3 non-profit organization designed to inspire, engage and equip young girls in the Fargo-Moorhead community with leadership traits, computational thinking skills, and entrepreneurial mindsets.

-uCodeGirl strives to bridge the gender gap in technology so that young girls can confidently pursue opportunities suitable for the 21st century.
+uCodeGirl strives to bridge the gender gap in technology so that young girls can confidently pursue 21st century opportunities.

-By building confidence, enhancing skills and tapping into their curiosity, uCodeGirl helps chart a pathway to technology careers.
-With various age-appropriate enrichment programs and STEM mentorship initiative, uCodeGirl makes technology learning accessible, relevant and fun for girls aged 12 to 18.
+By building confidence, enhancing skills, and tapping into curiosity, uCodeGirl helps young girls chart pathways to technology careers.
+With various age-appropriate enrichment programs and STEM mentorship initiatives, uCodeGirl makes technology learning accessible, relevant and fun for girls ages 10 to 18.

-As President of Entrepreneurial Learning Initiative, Bree Langemo, leads the national strategy for partnership development for the Entrepreneurial Learning Initiative.
-As Dean of Business, Public Service & Social Sciences at Pikes Peak Community College in Colorado Springs, Bree helped coordinate the rollout of the Ice House as a required student success course with extraordinary results.
-As a result, Langemo led the development of ELI’s newest product, the Ice House Student Success Program, a student success course that inspires and engages students with the perseverance and determination of an entrepreneurial mindset needed to succeed in school and in life.
+As President of Entrepreneurial Learning Initiative (ELI), Bree Langemo leads the national strategy for partnership development.
+As Dean of Business, Public Service & Social Sciences at Pikes Peak Community College in Colorado Springs, Bree helped coordinate the roll-out of the Ice House as a required student success course with extraordinary results.
+This inspired the development of ELI’s newest product, the Ice House Student Success Program, a student success course that inspires and engages students with the perseverance and determination of an entrepreneurial mindset needed to succeed in school and in life.

-Sandi has been in the technology industry for almost 20 years working in startup software companies, to national technology consulting firms to Microsoft.
-Today, as the Site Leader for Microsoft Sandi and her team lead the operations of the Fargo campus which includes working on initiatives to drive growth, site operations, engage with customers & partners, develop employee culture & moral, support recruitment efforts across business groups and run the campus’s philanthropic and STEM programs.
+Sandi has been in the technology industry for almost 20 years working in startup software companies, national technology consulting firms, and Microsoft.
+Today, as the Site Leader for Microsoft, Sandi and her team lead the Fargo campus, which includes working on initiatives to drive growth, carrying out site operations, engaging with customers & partners, developing employee culture & moral, supporting recruitment efforts across business groups, and running the campus’s philanthropic and STEM programs.
 Sandi has a Master’s in Business and is currently working on her Masters in Leadership.
 Sandi is a true believer that great things happen when people work together to achieve a common goal.

-Dr. Nancy Hafkin has been working to promote information and technology in Africa and other developing areas, with particular emphasis on gender, for four decades.
-She was chief of research in the program for women and development at the United Nations Economic Commission for Africa (ECA) in Addis Ababa, Ethiopia— the first international women and development program in the world.
-She subsequently headed the ECA program to Promote Information Technology for Development in Africa, where she worked to establish the African Information Society Initiative that promoted the importance of information technology to African governments.
+Dr. Nancy Hafkin has been working to promote information and technology in Africa and other developing areas, with a particular emphasis on gender, for four decades.
+She was Chief of Research in the program for women and development at the United Nations Economic Commission for Africa (ECA) in Addis Ababa, Ethiopia— the first international program of its kind in the world.
+She subsequently headed the ECA program, Promote Information Technology for Development in Africa, where she worked to establish the African Information Society Initiative that promoted the importance of information technology to African governments.

-The Association for Progressive Communications in 2000 established the annual Nancy Hafkin Communications Prize competition.
-In 2012 she was in the first group of inductees into the Internet Society Hall of Fame, in the category of “Global Connectors.”
-In 2015 she was received the UNWomen-ITU GEM-Tech Global Achiever Award.
+The Association for Progressive Communications in 2000 established the annual Nancy Hafkin Communications Prize.
+In 2012, she was in the first group of inductees into the Internet Society Hall of Fame, in the category of “Global Connectors.”
+In 2015, she was received the UNWomen-ITU GEM-Tech Global Achiever Award.
 The National Museum of Computing in Bletchley Park (UK) features a poster of Nancy and her work in its new Women in Computing Gallery that aims to inspire more girls to take up computing as a career.

-Carol is designated as a Super Lawyer in the practice areas of Family Law and Alternative Dispute Resolution and received the 2015 Nationally Ranked Top 10 North Dakota Attorney Award by the National Academy of Family Law Attorneys.
-She is also involved with the North Dakota Lawyer's Assistance Program, assisting peers whose professional responsibilities are being impacted by mental health/substance abuse issues.
-Carol is a past chairperson of the Inquiry Committee Northeast, a facet of the State Bar Association Disciplinary Board and a member of the Association of Trial Lawyers Of America.
+Carol is a designated Super Lawyer in the practice areas of Family Law and Alternative Dispute Resolution, and she received the 2015 Nationally Ranked Top 10 North Dakota Attorney Award presented by the National Academy of Family Law Attorneys.
+She is also involved with the North Dakota Lawyer's Assistance Program, assisting peers whose professional responsibilities are being impacted by mental health or substance abuse issues.
+Carol is a past chairperson of the Inquiry Committee Northeast, a facet of the State Bar Association Disciplinary Board, and a member of the Association of Trial Lawyers Of America.

 Our Youth Advisory Council, uLeadGirl, is created to cultivate the youth in leadership roles, public speaking and team work through collaboration.
 The members of uLeadGirl champion the importance of participating in technology & innovation as future workforce; be an important voice in evaluating and providing feedback of uCodeGirl program implementations.
 The young women are selected to contribute to the mission of uCodeGirl, while acting as ambassadors and thought leaders in their communities for special events.
 They coordinate and participate in workshops, speak at events and represent uCodeGirl.